Buick GS 455 Stage 1

 Documented by GM of Canada

 As purchased in 1986 for $450.00 dollars.
-It ran (barely) and was in primer...This picture was taken after the engine was removed for rebuilding.
+It ran (barely), leaked oil, trans fluid, fuel and was also in primer...This picture was taken after the engine, hood scoop inserts, and other various parts had been removed for cleanup/safekeeping.
+The hood scoop inserts had been spray painted safety orange at some point.
 When I located the original owners warranty card, imagine our surprise when we realized that the original owners Dad was friends with my Grandmother...even though the car was first sold 1000+ miles away and 15 years earlier!!!!

 As it is now.
-The "restoration" was mostly completed in 1989 (keep in mind I was a cash limited teenager when restoring this car...so yeah...).
-Under the primer was evidence that the gsx paint package had been applied at some point and I decided to go that route.
+The "restoration" was mostly completed in 1988, paint in 1989.
+Keep in mind there was no internet in those days, the only info you could find on these cars was the occasional obscure reference in a magazine with some grainy pictures, and nobody knew much about them, as opposed to today where all the info is a search away and everyone is an expert.
+Under the primer was evidence that the GSX stripes had been applied at some point and I decided to go that route.
 The car is a blast to drive, very comfortable, and lots of power!
 Also unusual and gets it fair share of attention (which isn't always a good thing).

 Options: